 But for now just know that loading up on estrogen-rich foods isn’t automatically necessary during menopause.

-However, if you do need to consume more plant estrogen then reach for foods like soy and flax seeds, as well as herbs like red clover.
+However, if you do need to consume more plant estrogen then consider foods like soy and flax seeds, as well as herbs like red clover.

 PRINTABLE (PDF) HORMONE BALANCING EATING PLAN

 Now it’s time to put everything we’ve covered into action!
-I’ve put together a free, download that includes the list of hormone-friendly foods to eat, as well as a summary of the guidelines.
+I’ve put together a PDF version of this entire article that you can download for free.

-Grab your free copy here and print it out whenever you need a quick overview of what to eat for hormone support.
+Grab your copy here and use it as a reference whenever you need ideas about what to eat and drink, or supplements to use.

 Okay, we covered a lot of ground!
 So, for a quick recap, the best diet for hormone balance is one that is: